flagship-io/flagship-ios/README.md

+---
+weight: 1
+title: Flagship SDK documentation
+---

 # Introduction to iOS SDK

 Welcome to the Flagship iOS SDK documentation!

-The following documentataion helps you to run Flagship on your native ios app.
+The following documentation helps you to run Flagship on your native ios app.

 The SDK helps you :

  - Set a visitor id
  - Update visitor context
- - Allocate campaigns from the decision api
+ - Allocate campaigns from the decision api or Bucketing
  - Get modifications
  - Launch campaigns
- - Send events
+ - Send Hits

 Feel free to [contact us](mailto:product@abtastycom) if you have any questions regarding this documentation.